Sermon: It's Crunch Time, Folks

 ---a double minded man is unstable in all his ways.

----the double minded man is carried away with every wind of doctrine, temptation and lust.
+---the double minded man is carried away with every wind of doctrine, temptation

 ---the double minded man receives nothing from the Lord.